 Our first step in data collection was to conduct a series of key word searches using the publicly accessible search engine on GoFundMe’s platform.
 The first author exhaustively searched combinations of relevant keywords (e.g., Ghana, medical care, medical mission, health volunteer, medical volunteer, medical student, medical school, pre-med volunteer, medical student internship, global health internship) until no new campaigns were identified.
 This strategy generated a total of 147 complete campaigns that were posted by those who clearly and explicitly identified as either medical or pre-medical students requesting funding to support participating in a medical mission in Ghana over a five-year period, between 2018 and 2023.
+This timeframe was selected because it corresponded to a period of significant growth in the use of crowdfunding and spanned both the pre-pandemic and mid-pandemic years when online fundraising became increasingly common.
+This aligned with our exploratory aim of collecting a sufficiently broad dataset for analysis.

 By ‘medical student,’ we are referring to campaigners who explicitly referred to having been enrolled in a medical education program at the time of campaigning, such as to become a physician, dentist, nurse, or allied medical care provider.
 By ‘pre-medical student,’ we are referring to campaigners who may or may not have been enrolled in an educational program at the time of campaigning but indicated an expressed interest in gaining future admission to a medical education program.
 Eighty-three campaigns were posted by medical students and 64 were posted by pre-medical students, all of whom were based in Global North countries.
+We screened all 147 eligible campaigns and then randomly selected 50 campaigns from each group (pre-medical and medical students) for deeper review and comparative thematic analysis, ensuring equal representation across groups.
+Manual screening and selection processes involved reviewing each campaign page in full to confirm that the campaigner clearly identified as a medical or pre-medical student and that the fundraising request was explicitly tied to participation in a medical mission in Ghana.
 The campaign URL, creation date, funding request, funded amount, campaigner location, donor information, and status (active or inactive) was extracted for these 100 campaigns by the first author and integrated into a shared spreadsheet.